KaranKhandekar1729/Namaste-React/README.md

 # Galactic Gateways

 Welcome to **Galactic Gateways**, a space-themed web application where users can explore a futuristic universe, visit distant planets, and participate in intergalactic events.
-This app envisions a future where multiple civilizations come together for tournaments and other cosmic events.
+This app envisions a future where space travel is possible.

 ## Features